Forasp/PTE/README.md

 This is all subject to change; however, I will attempt to keep as much backwards compatibility as possible with .pte formatted files.
 If the time comes that I switch to an XML format, or some other style, I will change the file extension to prevent any confusion.

 Since this is a console/terminal application, if the QUIT Action is not included in the GameObjects.pte, you can terminate the program with Ctrl+C or Ctrl+Shift+Break, or by closing the console/terminal.

+All lines must be limited to 1024 characters until a change is made to support longer strings.
+If there is a need for that then you may fork the project, make and test your change, pull, merge, and push.

+I intend to eliminate the need for the FileList.pte file; however, I will leave the functionality as an override, so that you may either let all .pte files be found automatically, or specify only specific files to load.

+I'm trying to keep things as cross-platform compatible as possible between Ubuntu 16.04+ and Windows 10+, if you find any issues with any other OSes please alert me, or feel free to fix them yourself (and pull/merge/push with trunk)